So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 Translation: You are missing out on the majority of the world’s market for your app if you only make it English-centric.

-This problem can easily be fixed by focusing on localization, which is the process of marketing your app to non-English speaking people in their native languages.
+This problem can easily be fixed by focusing on localization in your app store optimization strategy, which is the process of marketing your app to non-English speaking people in their native languages.
 There are a bunch of localization services that efficiently translate your app’s keywords, description, name and even screen shots to demographics and segments beyond the English-speaking world.

 Here are just a few examples:

 STEP 9.
-PROMOTE YOUR APP BEYOND THE APP STORE
+MOVE APP OPTIMIZATION BEYOND THE APP STORE

 Think of the App Store as just the first place to market and push your app.
 If there’s anything this App Store optimization guide has shown you, it’s that it pays to think broadly with how you handle ASO.